girliemac/RPi-KittyCam/README.md

 #### Install PubNub

-For realtime live-updating the web interface, use PubNub (v3.x, imcompatible with the new v4).
+This is used to establish real-time live-updating the web interface, use PubNub (v3.x, imcompatible with the new v4).

 ```
 $ npm install pubnub@3.15.2